Don't let a diagnosis of osteoporosis get you down! There are lots of ways to take better care of your bones.

 Getting enough calcium and vitamin D is very important if you have osteoporosis:

 - Adults under age 50 need at least 1,000 mg of calcium, plus 400-800 IU of vitamin D a day.

 - Women over age 50 need at least 1,200 mg of calcium, plus 800 to 1,000 IU of vitamin D a day.

 Good sources of calcium include dairy products such as milk, yogurt and cheese.
 Calcium-enriched foods like cereals, soy milk and juices also are good.
 Getting enough vitamin D can be tricky since few foods contain it—liver, fatty fish, egg yolks and enriched milk have some.
 You can also get vitamin D from the sun.
 Many women take calcium and vitamin D supplements, as recommended by their doctor.

 Exercise can make your bones stronger.
 Try to exercise about 30 minutes on most days of the week.
-There are two types of exercise that are especially good for your bones:
+Two types of exercise are especially good for your bones:

 - Weight-bearing exercises like walking, dancing, hiking and aerobics